Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-We now run line 22-32 of listing~\ref{lst:sec242}.
-The \code{summary} routine applied to objects of class \code{ExtDep\_npBayes} computes summary statistics of the MCMC output, including posterior sample, mean and $95\%$ credibility intervals (can be modified using argument \code{cred}) for the angular density and Pickands dependence function.
+R> # Compute and plot return levels R> ret_marg <- returns(x = gbp_mar, summary.mcmc = gbp_mar_sum, y = y, + plot = TRUE, data = mm_gbp, xlab = "GBP/USD exchange rate (x100)", + ylab = "GBP/JPY exchange rate (x100)") \end{CodeInput} \end{CodeChunk} The \code{summary} routine applied to objects of class \code{ExtDep\_npBayes} computes summary statistics of the MCMC output, including posterior sample, mean and $95\%$ credibility intervals (the latter can be modified using argument \code{cred}) for the angular density and Pickands dependence function.
 Posterior mean and credibility intervals are also computed for all parameters.
 Setting \code{plot=TRUE} displays the posterior mean and credibility intervals for both angular density and Pickands dependence function, as well as the prior and posterior distribution for the point mass $p_0$ and the polynomial degree $\kappa$.
 The \code{returns} routine inputs objects of class \code{ExtDep\_npBayes} and outputs of the \code{summary} function (via the arguments \code{x} and \code{summary.mcmc}) to compute exceeding probabilities as defined in \eqref{eq_simu_exc_bern}, for extreme values specified by \code{y}.
 The argument \code{plot} calls the \code{plot} routine on the object \code{x} to visualize such probabilities as long as \code{y} defines a square grid and \code{data} adds the relevant datapoints.
 Usage of the \code{summary} and \code{returns} functions is provided below with graphical outputs presented in Figure~\ref{fig:sum_logRet}.